-First of all check and make sure you have a stable internet connection to download update files from Microsoft server. or Check how to fix network and Internet problems.
+First of all check and make sure you have a stable internet connection to download updated files from Microsoft server. or Check how to fix network and Internet problems.

 If you’re getting a specific error, like 0x80200056 or 0x800F0922, then respectively it might be that your Internet connection got interrupted or you need to disable any VPN service you’ve got running.

-Make sure your system installed drive (Basically C driver) have free space to download update files from Microsoft server.
+Make sure your system-installed drive (Basically C driver) has free space to download updated files from the Microsoft server.